romuro-pauliv/Mathematical-Approach-to-Artificial-Neural-Networks/docs/math.md

 \begin{bmatrix} x_{i+1} \\ y_{i+1}\end{bmatrix} = \begin{bmatrix} x_{i} \\ y_{i}\end{bmatrix} - \alpha \begin{bmatrix} 2x_{i} \\ 2y_{i}\end{bmatrix}
 ```

-The term $\alpha$ will be introduced later in the proof of the gradient descent; for now, let's use it as a multiplier of the gradient, where the higher the $\alpha$, the greater the correction towards the minimum of the function, and the lower the $\alpha$, the smaller the correction towards the minimum of the function.
+The term $\alpha$ will be introduced later in the proof of this structure; for now, let's use it as a multiplier of the gradient, where the higher the $\alpha$, the greater the correction towards the minimum of the function, and the lower the $\alpha$, the smaller the correction towards the minimum of the function.
 This way, we can understand that:

 ```math
 f(x_{i+1}, y_{i+1}) \leq f(x_{i}, y_{i})